Massachusetts Bay Colony: Colonial history

 A flotilla of ships sailed from England beginning in April 1630, sometimes known as the Winthrop Fleet.
 They began arriving at Salem in June and carried more than 700 colonists, Governor John Winthrop, and the colonial charter.
 Winthrop delivered his famous sermon "City upon a Hill" either before or during the voyage.

 Over the next ten years, about 20,000 Puritans emigrated from England to Massachusetts and the neighboring colonies during the Great Migration.
 Many ministers reacted to the repressive religious policies of England, making the trip with their congregations, among whom were John Cotton, Roger Williams, Thomas Hooker, and others.
 Religious divisions and the need for additional land prompted a number of new settlements that resulted in Connecticut Colony (by Hooker) and the Colony of Rhode Island and Providence Plantations (by Williams and others).
 Minister John Wheelwright was banished after the Antinomian controversy (like Anne Hutchinson), and he moved north to found Exeter, New Hampshire.

 This is the site of the "Great House" near the corner of New Rutherford Avenue and Chelsea Avenue, Charlestown, Massachusetts.
 It was the home of John Winthrop and also served as the first seat of government in the colony.

 The advent of the Wars of the Three Kingdoms in 1639 brought a halt to major migration, and a significant number of men returned to England to fight in the war.
 Massachusetts authorities were sympathetic to the Parliamentary cause and had generally positive relationships with the governments of the English Commonwealth and the Protectorate of Oliver Cromwell.
 The colony's economy began to diversify in the 1640s, as the fur trading, lumber, and fishing industries found markets in Europe and the West Indies, and the colony's shipbuilding industry developed.
 The growth of a generation of people born in the colony and the rise of a merchant class began to slowly change the political and cultural landscape of the colony, even though its governance continued to be dominated by relatively conservative Puritans.

 Colonial support for the Commonwealth created tension after the throne was restored to Charles II in 1660.
-Charles sought to extend royal influence over the colonies, which Massachusetts resisted along with the other colonies.
+Charles sought to extend royal influence over the colonies.
+He sent over the Carr-Cartwright Commission in 1665 to investigate the colony.
+However, Massachusetts resisted along with other colonies.
 For example, the Massachusetts Bay colony repeatedly refused requests by Charles and his agents to allow the Church of England to become established, and the New England colonies generally resisted the Navigation Acts, laws that restricted colonial trade to England alone.

 The New England colonies were ravaged by King Philip's War (1675–76), when the Indigenous peoples of southern New England rose up against the colonists and were decisively defeated, although at great cost in life to all concerned.
 The Massachusetts frontier was particularly hard hit: several communities in the Connecticut and Swift River valleys were abandoned.
 By the end of the war, most of the Indigenous population of southern New England made peace treaties with the colonists.